szaboon/BouncingBall2D/README.md

 # BouncingBall2D
-School project that simulates the movement of a ball, bouncing on an uneven terrain.
+School project that simulates the movement of the ball, bouncing on an uneven terrain.

 ![](image/bouncingball.png)